• Skip to primary navigation

 • 1 teaspoon dried oregano

-• 1 tablespoon sugar see note
+• 1 tablespoon white sugar see note

 • 1 pinch crushed red pepper flakes optional